intel/FPGA-Devcloud/main/QuickStartGuides/OpenCL_Program_PAC_Quickstart/Arria 10/README.md

 Observe that the device name is acl0.

-For version **1.2.1 only**, you need to create the unsigned version of the .aocx file.
-If you use version 1.2, skip this next step.
+Next, you need to create the unsigned version of the .aocx file.

-#### 3.4.1 Converting the 1.2.1 version to an unsigned .aocx file
+#### 3.4.1 Converting the 1.2.1 version of .aocx to an unsigned .aocx file

 ```
 cd bin